CullenStClair/Image-Processing/README.md

 ## Contributing

-Since this is a personal showcase project, please do not submit pull requests.
+Since this is a personal project, please do not submit pull requests.
 If you try the program and would like to report a bug, you are welcome to open an issue.